santec-corporation/Santec_USB_Control_Scripts/README.md

 <h2>Major Scripts</h2>

-  1) TSL_550_USB.py  -  This script communicates with the TSL with the use Santec Commands (Command Set-2). <br>
+  1) TSL_550_USB.py  -  This script communicates with the TSL with the use of Santec Commands (Command Set-2). <br>
 **This script works for TSL-550, TSL-710 devices.

-  2) TSL_570_USB.py  -  This script communicates with the TSL with the use SCPI Commands. <br>
+  2) TSL_570_USB.py  -  This script communicates with the TSL with the use of SCPI Commands. <br>
 **This script works for TSL-570 devices.

   #### Executable files (.exe)  [ Available in the [Releases](https://github.com/santec-corporation/TSL_USB_Control_Scripts/releases) with the README]
-  3) TSL_550_USB.exe  -  This file communicates with the TSL with the use Santec Commands (Command Set-2). <br>
+  3) TSL_550_USB.exe  -  This file communicates with the TSL with the use of Santec Commands (Command Set-2). <br>
 **This script works for TSL-550, TSL-710 devices.

-  4) TSL_570_USB.exe  -  This file communicates with the TSL with the use SCPI Commands. <br>
+  4) TSL_570_USB.exe  -  This file communicates with the TSL with the use of SCPI Commands. <br>
 **This script works for TSL-570, TSL-770 devices.

   #### Additional Scripts [ In Directory [Additional Scripts](https://github.com/santec-corporation/TSL_USB_Control_Scripts/tree/89912792db0268fdf18e949810e1efa820066026/Additional%20Scripts) ]

   5) MULTI_TSL_550_USB.py  -  Example script to control two or more TSL devices.
-This script communicates with the TSL with the use Santec Commands (Command Set-2). <br>
+This script communicates with the TSL using Santec Commands (Command Set-2). <br>
 **This script works for TSL-550, TSL-710 devices.

   6) SIMUL_MULTI_TSL_550_USB.py  -  Example script to run two or more TSL devices simultaneously at the same time (uses Santec Commands). <br>